 The charming streets transport you back in time…

-We made our usual stop in the Yankee Book Shop only to find that the owners changed hands recently.
+As always, we made our usual stop in the Yankee Book Shop only to find that the owners changed hands recently.
 We used to stop in just to see the owner’s three Bernese Mountain dogs that used to roam freely around the store.
 The employees told us people ask about them all the time!

 This is the view of the bridge over the famous Quechee gorge.
 As you can see, it’s quite the tourist attraction.